Melanie C: 2004–2006: Red Girl Records and Beautiful Intentions

 On 1 January 2004, Virgin Records dismissed Chisholm after the conflict in previous years about the direction in her solo career.
 In April 2004, she founded her own label, Red Girl Records, to record and release her own projects.
-All of Chisolm's activities are decided upon and funded by herself.
-The label name was inspired by the colours of the football Liverpool F.C., of which Chisholm is a supporter.
+All of Chisholm's activities are decided upon and funded by herself.
+The label name was inspired by the colours of the football club Liverpool F.C., of which Chisholm is a supporter.
 Nancy Phillips, who had been Chisholm's manager and business partner since the label's inception, retired in 2017.

 In June 2004, she embarked in a five-date concert tour, The Barfly Mini-Tour, performed in The Barfly music halls, a series of venues dedicated to independent music.
 In October 2004, Chisholm finished recording her third album.
 In an interview, Chisholm said she wanted to create deeper songs using piano, violin and personal themes.
 On 4 April 2005, Chisholm released "Next Best Superstar" as the lead single of her third album.
 It was released in three formats: two singles with B-sides – the acoustic version or the B-side "Everything Must Change" – and a remixes EP.
 The song peaked at number 10 in the UK.
 On 11 April, she released Beautiful Intentions, her third album and first by Red Girl.
-It was produced by Greg Haver, Guy Chambers, Paul Boddy and eleven of the twelve songs were written by Chisholm.
-The album peaked at number 24 in the UK, top 15 other Europeans countries, and was certified gold in Germany and Switzerland.
+It was produced by Greg Haver, Guy Chambers, Paul Boddy.
+Eleven of the twelve songs were written by Chisholm.
+The album peaked at number 24 in the UK, top 15 other Europeans countries, and was certified Gold in Germany and Switzerland.